aydrian/fabric-stack-workshop/workshop/part-3.md

 - ALTER TABLE
 - DELETE FROM

 There is a full [Learn CockroachDB SQL](https://www.cockroachlabs.com/docs/cockroachcloud/learn-cockroachdb-sql.html) tutorial located in the docs.
-[More in depth documentation](https://www.cockroachlabs.com/docs/stable/sql-statements.html) is available and can be used as reference.
+[More in-depth documentation](https://www.cockroachlabs.com/docs/stable/sql-statements.html) is available and can be used as reference.

 ## 🐍 Intro to PsycoPG 3

-[PsycoPG 3](https://www.psycopg.org/psycopg3/) is a Python library used to connect to a Postgres compatible database (i.e. CockroachDB).
+[PsycoPG 3](https://www.psycopg.org/psycopg3/) is a Python library used to connect to a Postgres-compatible database (e.g., CockroachDB).

-Here is some boilerplate code for setting up PsycoPG.
+Here is some boilerplate code for setting up PsycoPG:

 ```python
 import os